SahilRamdoss/ChessAI/README.md

 Run the following commands to build and start **ChessAI**:

 > 💡 **Tip:** Make sure you have CMake version 3.30 or higher installed before running these commands.
-> 💡 **Tip:** If your build command keeps failing, run the build command on MSYS2 terminal instead of any other terminal.
+If your build command keeps failing, run the build command on MSYS2 terminal instead of any other terminal.

 cmake -B build <br>
 cmake --build build <br>